estebanmunchjones2019/takeaways/angular-academind/takeaways.md

 it's nice to store the user and use a **Model** which is a class that can create the user object and validate it with methods inside it (getters).

-The `token` and `tokenExpiryDate`? are `private` and can only be accessed trough `getters` which validate the validity before returning them.
+The `token` is  `private` and can only be accessed trough `getters` which validate the validity before returning them.

 ````typescript
 //user.model.ts